BerraLeet/PhisherMan/README.md

 ## Output

 All extracted data is saved in a clearly formatted `.txt` file for easy review and further analysis.
-The txt file will inherit extracted name of domain example: `domainname.com.txt`
+The txt file will inherit extracted name of domain example: `domainname.txt`

 ---